PythonTilk/Notes/DEPLOYMENT.md

 ### Troubleshooting

+#### Docker Build Issues
+If you encounter build errors like "Could not find Prisma Schema":
+- This is usually due to Docker layer caching
+- Solution: Build with `--no-cache` flag: `./docker-build.sh --no-cache`
+- Or manually: `docker build --no-cache -t notevault .`

 #### Prisma Client Issues
 If you encounter Prisma client errors, ensure:
 - The correct binary targets are included in `schema.prisma`
 - OpenSSL libraries are available in the container
 - Database connection is properly configured
+- Try rebuilding with `--no-cache` if issues persist

 #### Setup Page Issues
 - Clear browser cache if setup page doesn't load